LokoMoloko98/GeoTweetsZA/README.md

 # GeoTweetsZA
-The goal is to geolocate and visualize where trending topics on twitter are mostly coming from.
+The goal if this python app to geolocate and visualize on a web map where Tweets with particular words/phrases are being tweeted from.
 The Tweepy package and GoogleMaps API were used to achive this outcome.

 ## Running the GeoTweetsZA locally

-###GeoTweetsZA requires that python 3 is installed on the machine it runs on.
+GeoTweetsZA requires that python 3 be installed on the machine it runs on.

 To utilize GeoTweetsZA on your machine, clone this repository or download the Zip file and unzip the contents in a folder on your machine.